-1. Effective March 24, 2020, he Board permits individuals to take up twenty hours of approved online coursework which can include courses approved by the National Association of Social Workers, the Association of Social Work Boards, from our certified instate providers, another state licensing Board or a social work program accredited by the Council of Social Work Education.
+1. Effective March 24, 2020, he Board permits individuals to take up twenty hours of approved online coursework which can include courses approved by the National Association of Social Workers, the Association of Social Work Boards, from our certified instate providers, another state social work licensing Board or a social work program accredited by the Council of Social Work Education.
 A certificate from the provider is required; the certificate must reflect the approved provider, the course title and the amount of continuing education.

 There are a number of online social work continuing education providers so the following list is not all inclusive but meets the Board's requirements and is offered as a resource for individuals who are are seeking options: